ofasgard/CalzoneBlog/blogs/amsi-breakpoints.md

 ## Proof of Concept

 Note that this is only a proof of concept and hasn't been tested extensively.
-Here's what it looks like:
+It doesn't have error handling and isn't opsec-friendly.
+Still, here's what it looks like:

 ```c
 #include <windows.h>